kevinjaypatel/ThoughtPattern/README.md

 1. Download/clone the repository
 2. Open the repository in Visual Studio
+3. Switch to the project solution folder
-3. Run the program using IIS Express (local web server for hosting the web page)
+4. Run the program using IIS Express (local web server for hosting the web page)